soasme/nim-markdown/README.md

 # nim-markdown

-A Beautiful Markdown Parser in Nimble World.
+nim-markdown is a Markdown Parser in Nim programming language.

+## License

+nim-markdown is based on MIT license.